DevScholar/c-for-js-devs/src/language/structured-types.md

 # Structured Types

-Commonly used object and collection types in JavaScript and their mapping to Rust.
+Commonly used object and collection types in JavaScript and their mapping to C.

 | JavaScript | C                                        |
 | ---------- | ---------------------------------------- |